IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

  **Important**: Make sure you are not overriding any existing properties in  the `info.plist` file.
 If you have overlapping properties, you must merge manually.
 For more information, see [Configure Xcode Project](https://developers.facebook.com/docs/ios/getting-started/) and [Preparing Your Apps for iOS9](https://developers.facebook.com/docs/ios/ios9).

-## Initializing the {{site.data.keyword.amashort}} Client SDK
+## Initializing the {{site.data.keyword.amashort}} client SDK
 {: #facebook-auth-ios-initalize}

-Initialize the Client SDK by passing your app's route (`applicationRoute`) and app GUID (`applicationGUID`).
+Initialize the client SDK by passing your app's route (`applicationRoute`) and app GUID (`applicationGUID`).

 A common, though not mandatory, place to put the initialization code is in the `application:didFinishLaunchingWithOptions` method of your application delegate

 1. Open the main page of the {{site.data.keyword.Bluemix_notm}} dashboard and click your app.
 Click **Mobile Options** and take note of your **Route** (`applicationRoute`) and **App GUID** (`applicationGUID`).

-1. Import required framework in the class that you want to use {{site.data.keyword.amashort}} Client SDK by adding the following headers:
+1. Import required framework in the class that you want to use {{site.data.keyword.amashort}} client SDK by adding the following headers:

 	**Objective-C**